 - Professionalism & Career Development

 Keiretsu is a Japanese word referring to the modern formation of major firms in Japan.
 These are generally businesses that acquire stock and merge with other firms to conduct the same projects.

-Major firms in Japan were managed by families that were very powerful.
-At a time when the United States of America took over Japan and reviewed its body of laws after the World War II period, the US Government came up with ways through which they keep these families in control.
-This portrayed the United States as undemocratic and monopolistic.
-This is what marked the formation of Keiretsus which is composed of a small group of Japanese companies.
-These companies at some point share similar names.
+Prior to WWII, major firms in Japan were managed by families that were very powerful.
+After WWII, the United States took over Japan.
+It reviewed its body of laws and came up with ways through which they keep these families in control.
+This marked the formation of Keiretsus.

 Academic Research on Keiretsu

 - Does Governance Matter?
 Keiretsu Alliances and Asset Specificity as Sources of Japanese Competitive Advantage, Dyer, J. H. (1996).
 Organization science, 7(6), 649-666.
 This survey portrays how the competitive advantage of Japan has been partial as a result of the variance in the governance and co-specialization of assets within the firms.
 The outcomes suggest that the automotive companies in Japan have earned an upper competitive edge compared to their competitors in the United States.
 This has been attributed by the use of the hybrid governance in Japan which encourages greater co-specialization in the firm and lower cost of doing business compared to the value chains within the United States.
 These outcomes reinforce transaction cost theories which propose that matching the structures of governance with transaction cost leads to the benefits of efficiencies.
 In conclusion, hybrid governance is more efficient compared to hierarchical governance and that the cost of transactions does not grow with the expansion in the asset.